horaceyoung/byte-otter-homes/content/post/data-engineering/parquet-how-it-works/index.md

 ## Intro

-As data engineers we work with the Parquet format almost daily - Data are stored in this convenient columnar format that comprises the cornor stones of all the foundational data warehouses in organizations.
-You might have known some of its features and compared it to some of the other popular formats like ORC, or witnesses error messages related to some of the mechanisms of Parquet in Spark UI or driver logs, but with this blog you can grow a better understading of this familiar yet secretive technology.
+As data engineers we work with the Parquet format almost daily - Data are stored in this convenient columnar format that comprises the corner stones of all the foundational data warehouses in organizations.
+You might have known some of its features and compared it to some of the other popular formats like ORC, or witnesses error messages related to some of the mechanisms of Parquet in Spark UI or driver logs, but with this blog you can grow a better understanding of this familiar yet secretive technology.

 ## History

 Parquet began as a joint effort between Twitter and Cloudera in 2013, and later sponsored by the Apache Software Foundation in 2015<sup>[1](https://blog.twitter.com/engineering/en_us/a/2013/announcing-parquet-10-columnar-storage-for-hadoop)</sup>, pursing the benefits of storage and compression of columnar formats in relational databases.

-Parquet is fully compatible with the Hadoop ecosystem but it's indended to be independent of platform, framework, or serialization techniques by design.
+Parquet is fully compatible with the Hadoop ecosystem but it's intended to be independent of platform, framework, or serialization techniques by design.

 The idea is very simple:
  - To read only the columns that you need, rather than read all the data and chop off the columns you do no need, will save you a significant amount of computational resources.